 Apparently, the movie is one of the best examples of virtual reality immersion storytelling.
 This is one of the growing trends in the world of storytelling.
 In fact, it is said to be too interactive to be seen on traditional TV.
 On the other hand, it seems to be not quite interactive to be seen in a video game.
 Just somewhere in between.

 Starting from the year 2007, artists, as well as technologists, have been utilizing the New Frontier program of the Sundance Institute while experimenting on different boundaries of Narrative Storytelling.
 Coming from the tales told using haptic feedback to storyworlds explored through digital mutations, this program becomes an incubator that maturing individuals in terms of virtual reality narrative storytelling.

 Now, it has been operating for 12 years along with a partnership with Unity which is a video game technology company.
 The New Frontier 2019 is apparently a showcase of augmented, virtual, as well as mixed-reality storytelling.
 It is also rendering experiences that exist only in between film, video game, and theatre.

 Basically, virtual reality is the place where we operate in an unreal virtual world.
-Years ago, it is only applicable to computer games and car driving stimulation and other training activities.
+Years ago, it is only applicable to computer games and car driving simulation and other training activities.
 But with the advancement of this technology, we can now see a great possibility that it will soon change the way storytelling is which is far from today.
 In many senses, augmented reality is different.
-But in the same manner, VR and AR utilize glasses as well as head-mounted display.
+But in the same manner, VR and AR utilize glasses as well as head-mounted displays.

 Apparently, these two technologies are gradually changing how people live just as how it is with another tech.
 What will it look like 20 years from now?
-Expect to see a better form of Storytelling from cave paintings to VR/AR.
+Expect to see a better form of storytelling from cave paintings to VR/AR.